 - 1 tsp pure vanilla extract

 Rinse the rice under cool water, shake dry.
-Add it to a high-speed blender work bowl or food processor, pulse until broken up.
+Add it to a high-speed blender or food processor, pulse until broken up.
 Scrape into a glass bowl, add the cinnamon sticks and cover with the water.
 Cover and let sit overnight.

 Pour the rice mixture into the blender (with the cinnamon), add the sugar and vanilla, process on high for about 2 minutes or until finely purée.